-- Ensure you talk to your child and let them know what will happen on their 'big day'. - Encourage your child to talk to you about their fears and try your best to reassure them. - The first day of school will be emotional for both you and your child allow your child to cry. - Do not overstay five minutes is plenty of time in the classroom! - Explain to your child that it is time for you to leave, and that you will be back soon. - Ensure you are early for pick up, as your child may become stressed if they do not see you when school is finished. - Getting support from other parents may be helpful in the early days.
+- Ensure you talk to your child and let them know what will happen on their 'big day'. - Encourage your child to talk to you about their fears and try your best to reassure them. - The first day of school will be emotional for both you and your child - allow your child to cry. - Explain to your child that it is time for you to leave, and that you will be back soon. - Ensure you are early for pick up, as your child may become stressed if they do not see you when school is finished. - Getting support from other parents may be helpful in the early days - It takes a few weeks to adjust, be patient with your child.